Splitting: What is this symptom of borderline personality disorder?

 More research is needed to better understand the causes and triggers of BPD splitting, but we know that environmental triggers can play a significant role.

-Individuals living with BPD often have a trauma history that can make them more susceptible to increased stress.
-So when challenging events occur (like a breakup or job loss), they may struggle to cope in a functional way and this may trigger an episode of splitting.
+People living with BPD often have a trauma history that can make them more susceptible to increased stress.
+Fear of abandonment, stressful events, and rejection sensitivity are some of the most common triggers.
+So when challenging situations occur — like a breakup, conflict with a loved one, or feeling ignored or rejected — they may have difficulty coping in a functional way, which can trigger an episode of splitting.

-There’s also some evidence to suggest that BPD is passed down in families, so there may also be a biological or genetic component to splitting.
+There’s also some evidence to suggest that BPD can run in families.
+So there may be a biological or genetic component that contributes to these intense emotional reactions.

 Misconceptions about BPD splitting